Projektanker/code-butler/README.md

 Using this tool will cleanup your `C#` file by
  1. reorganizing the layout of the members in the C# file to follow Microsoft's StyleCop conventions
  2. sorting it's using directives
- 3. fixing the line paddings between the members in the C# file
+ 3. fixing tailing whitespace and consecutive blank lines
  4. (only in [VS code extension](https://marketplace.visualstudio.com/items?itemName=projektanker.code-butler)) executing `Format Document` command.

 as described below.